Twelve Days of the Nativity- DAY 2 JOSEPH

 ORDEAL OF BITTER WATERS: A PUBLIC EXAMPLE

-If Mary had been accused of adultery, she, as the suspected adulteress, would have been subjected to go before the elders where her hair would have been loosened, her clothing ripped from her chest to expose her heart and breast bringing her to a point of shame, and she would have been forced to drink from a bowl of “bitter water.”
+If Mary had been accused of adultery, she, as the suspected adulteress, would have been forced to stand before the elders where her hair would have been exposed, her clothing ripped from her chest to expose her heart and breast bringing her to a point of shame, and she would have been forced to drink from a bowl of “bitter water.”
 The water was placed in an earthen vessel and dust from the ground would have been mixed into the water.
 She would have been forced to drink from this bowl, and upon consumption, symbolically and spiritually this act of adultery (in ritual form) placed a curse upon her womb.
 This ritual was not only symbolic of a curse that was placed on the woman’s womb, but also on her ability to bear future “seed” (posterity).
-The woman receiving this ritual would have felt shame, embarrassment, and fear, not to mention bringing shame to her family and associates, (Numbers Chapter 5).
+This womb which produced future “spiritual seed” would be cursed.
+(Does this sound familiar to a conversation the serpent has with God about the seed of the woman in the Garden, because it should.)
+The woman receiving this ritual would have felt shame, embarrassment, and fear, not to mention bringing shame to her family and associates, for generations to come (Numbers Chapter 5).

 THE BALANCE BETWEEN JUSTICE AND MERCY